consumerization of IT strategic management

 • Business-to-business (B2B) model.
 Companies use the internet to conduct transactions with one another.
 Unlike B2C transactions, B2B transactions usually involve multiple online transactions at each step of the supply chain.

 • Consumer-to-business (C2B) model.
 Consumers create their own value and demand for goods and services.
-Examples include reverse online auctions and airline ticket websites such as Priceline and Expedia.
+Examples include reverse online auctions and airline ticket websites, such as Priceline and Expedia.

 • Consumer-to-consumer (C2C) model.
-Consumers are buyers and sellers via third-party-facilitated online marketplaces such as eBay.
+Consumers are buyers and sellers via third party-facilitated online marketplaces, such as eBay.
 These models generate revenue through personal ad fees, charges for memberships and subscriptions, and transaction fees.

 Comparison of e-business transaction models

-Comparing business-to-consumer and business-to-business e-business models.
+Comparing business-to-consumer and business-to-business e-business models

 Examples of e-business

 E-business encompasses older companies that digitally transformed from legacy processes to data-centric operations and newer digitally oriented companies.
 The latter are organizations that advisory firm Gartner has defined as starting after 1995 with "operating models and capabilities [that] are based on exploiting internet-era information and digital technologies as a core competency."
-Since then examples of e-business organizations of different shapes and sizes have flooded the digital landscape.
+Since then, examples of e-business organizations of different shapes and sizes have flooded the digital landscape:

 • Amazon, the world's largest online retailer and marketplace, has used its e-business model to disrupt and expand into numerous well-established industries, including publishing and supermarkets.

 • Uber and Lyft, both of which built businesses that match drivers with people needing rides, disrupted the taxi and livery services industries.
-And in 2014, Uber went one step further and expanded its e-business with the launch of a food ordering and delivery platform, Uber Eats.
+And, in 2014, Uber went one step further and expanded its e-business with the launch of a food ordering and delivery platform, Uber Eats.

-• Travel sites like Expedia, Travelocity and TripAdvisor enable consumers to research, plan and book all or pieces of their trips based on personalized criteria, such as price, consumer ratings and location.
+• Travel sites, like Expedia, Travelocity and Tripadvisor, enable consumers to research, plan and book all or pieces of their trips based on personalized criteria, such as price, consumer ratings and location.

 Advantages of e-business

 Electronic invoicing, automated billing and digital payment systems lower the amount of time workers devote to these tasks, many of which were handled manually just a few decades ago.
-That kind of time savings allows businesses to decrease department head count or shift workers onto higher-value tasks.
+That kind of time savings enables businesses to decrease department head count or shift workers onto higher-value tasks.
 Digital systems also streamline workflows, reducing the time between invoicing and payment and improving cash flow for the business.

-Advanced technologies like big data, AI, machine learning, the cloud, automation and IoT have improved the ease, speed and effectiveness of numerous e-business tasks.
+Advanced technologies, like big data, AI, machine learning, the cloud, automation and IoT, have improved the ease, speed and effectiveness of numerous e-business tasks.
 These tasks include archiving information, deriving data insights, recording financial transactions and personalizing interactions with customers.

-E-commerce software and services have delivered new capabilities to organizations like email marketing and created new avenues to sell their goods and services, such as online stores.
-It has enabled the creation of entirely new business models, such as eBay's capacity for B2C and C2C sales, social networking sites like Facebook and Twitter, and Shopify, which offers the infrastructure and e-commerce platform for customers to create online stores and sell their own goods.
+E-commerce software and services have delivered new capabilities to organizations, like email marketing, and created new avenues to sell their goods and services, such as online stores.
+It has enabled the creation of entirely new business models, such as eBay's capacity for B2C and C2C sales; social networking sites, like Facebook and Twitter; and Shopify, which offers the infrastructure and e-commerce platform for customers to create online stores and sell their own goods.

-E-business promotes improved customer interactions
+e-business promotes improved customer interactions

 E-business influences just about every aspect of an enterprise, including customer service, experiences, expectations and transactions.